philschatz/atom-pull-requests/README.md

   - [ ] render emojis
 - [ ] support forked Pull Requests
 - [ ] do local diff of all commits since the one pushed to GitHub
+  - [ ] let user know that they have unpushed commits
 - [ ] support comments made to the entire Pull Request (not just lines in the code)

 # Atom API Suggestions